elementary-Inc/blog/_posts/2020-06-03-hera-updates-for-may-2020.md

 As always, you can get these updates on elementary OS 5.1 Hera alongside updated translations, bug fixes, and performance improvements by opening AppCenter and hitting **Update All**.

-If you're new to elementary OS or would just like a fresh ISO, these updates will are included in a new elementary OS 5.1.5 Hera download on [our homepage](https://elementary.io) now.
+If you're new to elementary OS or would just like a fresh ISO, these updates are included in a new elementary OS 5.1.5 Hera download on [our homepage](https://elementary.io) now.